MicrosoftDocs/sql-docs/azure-sql/database/monitoring-sql-database-azure-monitor.md

 For more information on the resource logs and diagnostics available for Azure SQL Database, see [Configure streaming export of diagnostic telemetry](metrics-diagnostic-telemetry-logging-streaming-export-configure.md).

-For the available resource log categories, their associated Log Analytics tables, and the logs schemas for SQL Database, see [SQL Database monitoring data reference](monitoring-sql-database-azure-monitor-reference.md#resource-logs).
+For the available resource log categories, their associated Log Analytics tables, and the log schemas for SQL Database, see [SQL Database monitoring data reference](monitoring-sql-database-azure-monitor-reference.md#resource-logs).

 [!INCLUDE [horz-monitor-activity-log](~/../azure-sql/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-activity-log.md)]